Using Redis with JoobQ

 maxmemory 256mb

 JoobQ may benefit from a Redis connection pool for high-throughput environments.
-Use the redis-pool
+Use the `redis-pool` shard for pooling:

 config.store = JoobQ::RedisStore.new(